Trade Gold Trading

 The difference can be calculated using Points or Percents.
 Rate of Change moves in an oscillation manner, where it oscillates above & below a zero center-line level.
 Levels above zero are bullish while those below zero center-line level are bearish.

-Crude Oil Technical Analysis & Generating Trading Signals
+Crude Analysis & Generating Trade Signals

-Rate of Change indicator can be used to generate crude oil signals using a number of methods, the most common ones are:
+Rate of Change indicator can be used to generate crude signals using a number of methods, the most common ones are:

 Bullish Signal - buy oil signal is generated when the ROC crosses above the zero center line

-Bearish Signal - sell oil signal is generated when the Rate of Change crosses below the zero center line.
+Bearish Signal - sell signal is generated when the Rate of Change crosses below the zero center line.

 Oversold/Overbought Levels:

 Oversold - The lower the reading the more oversold a oil is.
-Values below the oversold level imply that a oil is oversold and there is a pending crude oil price rally.
+Values below the oversold level imply that a oil is oversold and there is a pending crude price rally.

-Oil Trend Line Breaks
+Trend Line Breaks

-• Bearish reversal- Rate of Change readings breaking above a downwards oil trendline warns of a likely bullish reversal.
+• Bearish reversal- Rate of Change readings breaking above a downwards trendline warns of a likely bullish reversal.

-• Bearish reversal- Rate of Change readings breaking below an upward oil trendline warns of a likely bearish reversal.
+• Bearish reversal- Rate of Change readings breaking below an upward trendline warns of a likely bearish reversal.

 Divergence Crude Oil